Sangarshanan/sangarshanan.github.io/_posts/2023-02-26-RUM-conjecture.md

 **Reads** Most log structures offer fast read access but increase space overhead. especially tries which is why Adaptive Radix Tree tries to offer space-efficient trie indexing by adapting each node size based on the density of the domain for the corresponding values https://db.in.tum.de/~leis/papers/ART.pdf

 **Updates** For updates log access methods typically follow a hierarchical log-structured approach.
-When the top level receives enough updates it is merged with lower levels and these updates gradually propagate in the tree. sequential writes to disk is factor and we can run compaction in intervals but there is a read overhead here when someone queries a key that was updated a long time ago and is not in the index, we can use bloon filters to avoid lookups of keys not present in the table but end of the day for present key read is still expensive
+When the top level receives enough updates it is merged with lower levels and these updates gradually propagate in the tree. sequential writes to disk is factor and we can run compaction in intervals but there is a read overhead here when someone queries a key that was updated a long time ago and is not in the index, we can use bloom filters to avoid lookups of keys not present in the table but end of the day for present key read is still expensive

 **Memory** most of the approaches here just leverage knowledge about the memory hierarchy, we want to reduce the number of cache misses and avoid random disk access